CITRIS Seed Funding – COVID-19 Response

 |Requirements||At least 2 Principal Investigators (PIs) per proposal.
 Each from a different CITRIS campus.|

 January 8, 2020: Online application portal opens for submissions.
-Call for 2020 CITRIS and the Banatao Institute Seed Fund proposals will be announced online.
-CITRIS Mailing List (http://bit.ly/SubscribeCITRIS) subscribers will receive the RFP information by email.
+CITRIS Mailing List (http://bit.ly/SubscribeCITRIS) subscribers receive the RFP information by email.

 January–February 2020: Each CITRIS campus may host an information session for potential applicants.
 Dates and details will be posted on the Seed Funding webpage.

-January–March 2020: Matchmaking and multi-campus team formation occurs among Principal Investigators.
+January–March 2020: Matchmaking and multi-campus team formation occur among Principal Investigators.
 Complete Team Formation Support Form for assistance with finding compatible co-PIs.

-March 31, 2020: Applicants who received a Seed Fund Award in 2019 must submit a preliminary report in order to be considered for a Seed Fund Award in 2020.
+September 17, 2020: Applicants who received a Seed Fund Award in 2019 must submit a preliminary report to be considered for a Seed Fund Award in 2020.

 - CITRIS Seed Funding may not be used for faculty salary or non-resident tuition.